Gajalakshmivelmurugan/EX-NO-2-/README.md

-z## EX.
+EX.
 NO:2 IMPLEMENTATION OF PLAYFAIR CIPHER

 ## AIM: